Thartvigsen/thartvigsen.github.io/README.md

 # News

-- **06.19, 2019: KDD Travel Grant**- I have been awarded the 2019 KDD Student Travel Grant.
+- **June 19, 2019: KDD Travel Grant**- I have been awarded the 2019 KDD Student Travel Grant.
 - **May 10, 2019: Poster Presentation** - Presented a poster titled "Adaptive-Halting Policy Network for Early Classification" at the New England Machine Learning Day at Northeastern University.
 - **April 29, 2019: Paper Accepted to ACM SIGKDD** - Our paper titled "Adaptive-Halting Policy Network for Early Classification" was accepted to KDD 2019, research track, acceptance 14%.
 - **April 16, 2019: Passed Research Qualifier** - Passed my research qualifier, studying irregular multivariate time series classification.